What to Do if My Baby Will Only Sleep on Me?

 Board Certified Pediatrician & Lactation Consultant

-If you're tired of being stuck in a cycle of contact naps and holding your baby to sleep, or constantly asking yourself, “what do I do if my baby will only sleep on me?” or “is it normal my newborn won’t sleep unless held?”, then read on – this article is for you!
-We'll explore why babies, especially newborns, often prefer to sleep while being held, as well as practical tips and techniques for helping your little one get used to a night of sleep in their bassinet or crib.
+In this article we’ll explore why babies, especially newborns, often prefer to sleep while being held, as well as practical tips and techniques for helping your little one get used to a night of sleep in their bassinet or crib.
+We’ll also go over the different approaches to take if you have a newborn versus older baby.

 {{table_of_contents}}

-Is it Normal My Newborn Won't Sleep Unless Held?
+Is it Normal for My Newborn to Only Sleep When Held?

 1. Newborns are used to the constant movement and swaying they experienced in the womb.
 The motion of being held while sleeping can remind a newborn of the womb.
 Being held can soothe and calm a newborn, making it easier for them to fall asleep.
-It’s like when a newborn wants to be held all the time it's because they can feel the gentle sway and movement of their caregiver, which is comforting.
+When being held, babies can feel the gentle sway and movement of their caregiver, which can be comforting to them.

-1. Being held close to their caregiver's body provides a sense of security for babies.
-Newborns want to be held all night so they can hear their caregiver's heartbeat and feel their warmth, which can remind them of the closeness they felt in the womb.
-This proximity can also provide a sense of safety for babies, making them feel more secure and relaxed.
-If a baby will only contact nap, it likely is because it’s easier for them to sleep when held.
+1. Being held close to their caregiver's body provides a sense of security for newborns.
+A newborn can hear their caregiver's heartbeat and feel their warmth when held, which can remind them of the closeness they felt in the womb.
+This proximity can also provide a sense of safety for babies, making them feel more secure and relaxed, making it easier for them to sleep.

-1. Being held can also help regulate a baby's body temperature, which can affect their sleep.
-A caregiver's body temperature can help warm up or cool down a baby's body, ensuring that they stay comfortable and cozy while sleeping.
-If your newborn won't sleep unless held, it could be because they aren't yet able to regulate their own temperature.
+1. Being held can also help regulate a newborn’s body temperature, which can support their sleep.
+A caregiver's body temperature can help warm up or cool down a newborn baby’s body, ensuring that they stay comfortable and cozy while sleeping.
+Newborns want to be held while sleeping often because they aren't yet able to regulate their own temperature.

-SAFETY FIRST: As cosy as it may be to have your baby sleep on you, if there is any chance that you may also fall asleep it becomes a safety risk.
-With that in mind always remember: contact naps are great as long as you are awake and they can be delivered 100% safely.
-No matter what, always follow the American Academy of Pediatrics safe sleep guidelines – which recommend you room share (for at least the first 6-months of life), but never bed share.
+SAFETY FIRST: As cozy as it may be to have your newborn sleep on you, if there is any chance that you may also fall asleep it becomes a safety risk.
+With that in mind always remember: contact naps are great as long as they can be delivered 100% safely, and no matter what, always follow your safe sleep guidelines – while health authorities recommend you room share (for at least the first 6-months of life), you should never bed share.

 When Should I Stop Contact Sleeping?

-Why Does My Baby Only Sleep on Me Still?
+Why Will My Baby Only Sleep on Me (4 Months and Older)

-But if you still have a newborn, remember you can’t spoil a newborn and should enjoy these naps (safely) while you can.
-When you’re ready to start encouraging more independent sleep you can adjust things – just know this change is easier the younger your baby is.
+Mandy Treeby, Pediatric Sleep Consultant and Co-Founder of the Smart Sleep Coach by Pampers app you still have a newborn, remember you can’t spoil them and should enjoy these naps (safely) while you can.
+When you’re ready to start encouraging more independent sleep with your baby, you can stop offering contact naps – just know this change is easier the younger your baby is.

-Tips For Helping Your Baby Sleep Without Being Held
+Tips and Tricks on How to Get Your Newborn to Sleep Without Being Held

 This struggle of getting your baby to sleep in their crib can leave parents feeling exhausted and frustrated, but the good news is that there is light at the end of the tunnel if your baby won’t sleep unless held.